mando/idid/README.md

     $ pbcopy
     totes wrote this cool thing!, deployed all my shiz

-That's write - it's all up in your pasteboard (sorry, OS X only).
+That's right - it's all up in your pasteboard (sorry, OS X only).

 ## Why?